-We have strong links with a variety of outside agencies for example speech therapists, educational psychologists, specialist teachers and we work together with them to ensure all pupils are able to access the curriculum and make progress in line with their peers.
+We have strong links with a variety of outside agencies and we work together with them to ensure all pupils are able to access the curriculum and make progress in line with their peers.
 If a child is recommended for outside support from a specialist teacher or agency, parental consent will be sought before any referrals are made.